WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 20px">📊 Dataset</span></summary>

-- A valid dataset for training and inference must have a schema consistent with [dataset schema](metadata/dataset_schema.json).
+- A valid dataset for training and inference must have a schema consistent with [Dataset Schema](metadata/dataset_schema.json).
-- The columns in a usable dataset must be a subset of the columns in [dataset schema](metadata/dataset_schema.json).
+- The columns in a usable dataset must be a subset of the columns in [Dataset Schema](metadata/dataset_schema.json).
-- If the names of columns in the dataset are different, please modify [dataset schema](metadata/dataset_schema.json) before use.
+- If the names of columns in the dataset are different, please modify [Dataset Schema](metadata/dataset_schema.json) before use.
 - The format of a dataset file must be pickle.
 Example: `dataset/ay2223_grade3.pkl`.
 - Currently, support for other file formats is not provided.
 - The basename of a dataset file is important to extract "academic year" and "grade" using regex.